'The other Berlin': A travel guide with a fresh take – DW – 07/09/2024

 But Berlin has also gained a reputation for its nightlife, and the book's authors set that tone right from the first chapter.

-The German capital's club scene is especially famous, with names like Berghain, Tresor and Bunker having gained legendary status around the world.
+The German capital's club scene is especially famous, with names like Berghain, Tresor and Bunker gaining legendary status worldwide.

 Readers learn that shortly before the COVID-19 pandemic, club tourism brought in some €1.4 billion ($1.5 billion) to Berlin's hotel and restaurant sector.